These are the best audiophile headphones you should consider in 2021.

 Many would consider these a luxury.
 But for an audiophile, these are a necessity.

-The highest quality materials and drivers with often fancy design can end up costing quite a lot.
+With the highest quality materials and drivers, required to make good audiophile headphones, and fancy design reasons, these cans can end up costing quite a lot.

 But don’t despair, we found value for money options too.